 • Articles submitted must be original contributions and have not been previously published or under consideration for publication elsewhere.

 • Author's full name (in the form preferred for publication), university or professional affiliation, as well as complete postal address, e-mail and telephone number where the author can be reached should be included.
 A four-sentence current biodata of each respective author should also be provided.
-Be sure to inform the editor of any change in the aforementioned particulars while the manuscript is being processed for publication.
+Ensure to inform the editor of any change in the aforementioned particulars while the manuscript is being processed for publication.

 • In cases of multi-authored article, the number of authors involved must be deemed reasonable by TAFHIM Editorial Board.
 Also required is Author Contributions statement in footnote form which indicates their specific roles and contributions.
 The appearance of multiple authors under the main title of the article ought to reflect their degree of involvement in authoring it, with the most active contributors listed first.

 • References to any source should be numbered consecutively throughout and appear as footnotes.
-All initial references should contain the author’s name, full title of book or article, place and year of publication, publisher, volume as well as issue number, and page reference, while subsequent references should partially indicate the author’s name, the respective title, and the page(s) being referred to.
+All initial references should contain the author’s name, full title of the book or article, place and year of publication, publisher, volume as well as issue number, and page reference, while subsequent references should partially indicate the author’s name, the respective title, and the page(s) being referred to.
 A complete list of such references must also be supplied at the end of the article.

 • Reference to date/year must be arranged in the following sequence: date or year in A.H./its equivalent in C.E., such as 505/1111.
-If reference is made only to the Hijrah Calendar, it should be duly specified (at the very least by A.H.); otherwise, the reference is generally considered to have been to that of the Common Era (C.E.)
+If reference is made only to the Hijri Calendar, it should be duly specified (at the very least by A.H.); otherwise, the reference is generally considered to have been to that of the Common Era (C.E.)

 • In the event of doubt, reference should be made to The Chicago Manual of Style or Turabian’s A Manual for Writers.